 Currently there is full access to any of the residential areas from any of the access routes, and there are many potential routes for through traffic which bypass main road junctions.

-Proposed location of point closures and access routes
+Location of point closures and access routes from 9 Oct 2020

 Are there alternative road layouts for a low traffic neighbourhood in Headstone South?